Where can you find more income in this low-yield environment?

 Market volatility risk varies between securities and even within an asset class.
-Typically, high growth tech stocks are likely to be more volatile than a utility stock.
+Typically, high-growth tech stocks are likely to be more volatile than utility stocks.

-Reinvestment risk is the risk that the return on a future investment may not be the same as the return currently found on the same asset.
+Reinvestment risk is the risk that the return on a future investment may not be the same as the return current on the same asset.
 If you rolled over a CD this year that you owned in 2019, chances are you would be doing it at lower returns.